KyomaHooin/PoiTimeLine/README.md

 https://jquery-plugins.net/building-vertical-timeline-with-css-and-javascript
 https://codyhouse.co/gem/vertical-timeline/

+Missing: (wayback 2001)

+Here is a one minute clip of ShadowFire spinning fire to "Bombs over Bagdad" by OutKast.
+ShadowFire is from  San Antonio, Texas , USA

+mvc-001v.mpg 1.3M

+skunk.mov

+1.7M

+Skunk from Snowy, NYC, USA.
+Doing Fire poi in the snow.

 "We came whirling out of nothingness, glittering stars like dust, start that made a circle, where in the middle, we dance."